daviyan5/daviyan5/README.md

 The profile picture is a prime number representation of my previous photo.<br>
 Courtesy of https://github.com/TotalTechGeek/pictoprime.

-Some places where I train coding.<br>
+Below are some places where I train coding.<br>
 You can check my scores and solutions by clicking in the icons.<br>

 [<img align="center" src="https://codeforces.org/s/97939/favicon-96x96.png" alt="Codeforces" width="32">](https://codeforces.com/profile/daviyan)